lmparppei/framejs-desktop-editor/README.md

 # frame.js desktop editor

-Electron version of @mrdoob's [frame.js editor](http://mrdoob.github.io/frame.js/editor/).
+Electron fork of @mrdoob's [frame.js editor](http://mrdoob.github.io/frame.js/editor/).
 Work in progress.
 Created for my personal projects.
-I haven't provided a binary for now.
+No binary is provided at this stage, but it should run on any supported OS using Electron.
+Feel free to contribute!

 Read more about frame.js at [http://mrdoob.github.io/frame.js/](http://mrdoob.github.io/frame.js/)